Los Angeles Regional Manager

-Kimberly Faith Waid is Writopia’s Los Angeles regional manager, where she is an educator, registrar, marketing lead, school coordinator, and manager of the amazing parent community.
-For over thirteen years, she has taught creative writing, Language Arts/English, and arts enrichment to all age-levels and is thrilled to share her experience with other writers.
-In addition to her teaching experience, Kimberly worked for five years with the founder of The Moth, George Dawes Green, on The Unchained Tour, a storytelling series which brought storytellers and musicians to small towns across the American South to support local literary communities and their independent bookstores.
-Prior to that role, she was the Events Manager of the Lower East Side Tenement Museum.
+Kimberly Faith Waid is Writopia Lab's Los Angeles regional manager, where she is an educator, registrar, marketing lead, and director of regional partnerships.
+She also is a part of the national communications team with a focus in social media.
+For over thirteen years, she has taught creative writing, Language Arts/English, and arts enrichment to all age-levels and is passionate to continue growing confidence and literacy skills in young writers.
+Her Writopia students have received Scholastic recognition on regional and national levels.
+A community builder, Kimberly worked for five years with the founder of The Moth, George Dawes Green, on The Unchained Tour, a storytelling series which brought storytellers and musicians to small towns across the American South to support local literary communities and their independent bookstores.
 At Writopia, in addition to creative writing, she teaches screenwriting, drawing on her experience as a script coverage consultant for high-level filmmakers and on the set of Breaking Bad.
 She holds a BFA in Media and Performing Arts from Savannah College of Art & Design and an MFA from New York University, where she was selected as a Goldwater Fellow.
-Her written work has appeared in Abe’s Penny, Metromix LA, and ArtSlant.
+She’s been shortlisted for the 2019 Tennessee Williams Fiction Contest and the 2012 William Faulkner Wisdom Competition.
+Her fiction has appeared in Abe’s Penny and The Stirling Spoon.
 She's twice been a resident in fiction writing at Vermont Studio Center where she began work on a historical novel set primarily in her home state of Alabama.